ehanahamed/ehui/docs/icons.md

 # Icons

-designsys works great with nerdftons (https://www.nerdfonts.com/)
+ehansuikit works great with nerdftons (https://www.nerdfonts.com/)

 Some webdevs decide to make their own icon set, but there is truly no need to reinvent the wheel, for almost all icon sets end up looking exactly the same, and are mostly a waste of time to make.
 (It's quite different from UI libraries, Design Systems, or logos, for which being unique is very important.)
 Icons on the other hand, should NOT be unique, because they are meant to convey a universal meaning that a user can easily understand.